 ABOUT THE AUTHOR

 Kelly Watt is a Canadian writer and poet.
-She has published two books.
-Her first, the gothic novel Mad Dog, was published in the U.S. with Hamilton Stone Editions, Inc. (2019), and by Doubleday Canada (2001).
-It was voted a Globe and Mail notable book in 2001.
+She has published two books: the gothic novel Mad Dog, Hamilton Stone Editions, US (2019), Doubleday Canada (2001), and Camino Meditations, HSE (2014.)

-Kelly's short fiction has been longlisted twice for the prestigious CBC Short Story Contest (2015/2018); and the Gloria Vanderbilt Short Fiction Contest (2012).
+Kelly's astrologically-inspired poetry chapbook, The Weeping Degree was a finalist in the San Miguel de Allende's Poetry Mesa and Wild Rising Press chapbook contest, January 2023 and will be published by WRP June 2024.
+Her short fiction has been longlisted twice for the prestigious CBC Short Story Contest (2015/2018); and the Gloria Vanderbilt Short Fiction Contest (2012).
 Her creative non-fiction has also been longlisted for the CBC Nonfiction Contest (2019), highlighted for the best of travel writing for 2019 at Nowhere Magazine, and won an Honourable Mention at Grit Lit, Hamilton's Readers and Writers' Festival, Memoir Contest (2019).
-Her astrologically-inspired poetry chapbook, The Weeping Degree was a finalist in the San Miguel de Allende's Poetry Mesa and Wild Rising Press chapbook contest, January 2023.
-Her poems and stories have appeared or are forthcoming in Last Stanza Press, 2022, Hamilton Stone Review, U.S., Nowhere Magazine, The Broken Plate, DAP: The Diverse Arts Project, Dandelion, SOL: English Writing in Mexico and The Malahat Review; and included in the anthologies Doorways and Thresholds, Best Canadian Stories and She Writes.

 Watt